Checking Timed Bisimilarity with Virtual Clocks: Checking for Timed Bisimulation

 \section{Checking for Timed Bisimulation}

 {\draw[-{Latex[length=3mm]}]}

-In this section, we present an algorithm that checks for virtual bisimulation.
-The function takes as input two symbolic states, $\VCGFullState{A}{}$ and $\VCGFullState{B}{}$, one from each of the VCGs being examined, and returns a set of so-called contradictions.
-Each contradiction describes a symbolic substate of either $\VCGFullState{A}{}$ or $\VCGFullState{B}{}$, which is not bisimilar to any substate of the other symbolic state.
-If the set of contradictions is empty, the symbolic states are virtually bisimilar.
 During the implementation of the construction described in Definition \ref{def:virtual-clocks:VCG:CheckingForBoundedBisim:BoundedBiSim}, two open questions remain to be solved.
 The first of these can be observed in Example \ref{ex:virtual-clocks:VCG:non-determ}.
 While for small TA, it is straightforward to see how to split the target zone, we have to solve this problem in general.
-As demonstrated in Example~\ref{ex:background:alternating-sequences}, the use of alternating sequences is necessary.
-The second problem we solve is to provide evidence that such sequences are indeed permissible when checking for timed bisimulation using VCGs.
+The second problem we solve is to provide evidence that alternating sequences are indeed permissible.

-First, we show how to represent contradictions.
-According to Theorem~\ref{theorem:virtual-clocks:CheckingForBoundedBisim:BoundedSimIsCorrect}, we only need to check for virtual bisimulation of the initial symbolic states of the corresponding VCGs to check for bisimulation of two TA $A$ and $B$.
-Therefore, having shown how to represent contradictions, we implement a function that, given two symbolic states, searches for such a contradiction.
-If no contradiction is found, the symbolic states are virtually bisimilar in a given order $n$.
-We then show that we can use alternating sequences, present our final algorithm, and compare it with the region-based approach of \u{C}er\={a}ns~\cite{Cerans1992}.